"On Monday morning July 16, 1945, the world was changed forever when the first atomic bomb was tested in an isolated area of the New Mexico desert.

 A few days before, within minutes of the midget submarine being spotted 500 yards off the Redondo Beach pier, a half a dozen airplanes dropped bombs from her last known position to all along her suspected path of travel.
 Two days later the sub, although virtually undamaged, washed up on shore.
 The date of the event has been reported as being October 4, 1942 although it doesn't really matter much as the bombing occurred in October, 1942 and I personally saw the midget submarine within days of it washing up on the beach --- and I remember seeing it quite clearly with my dad --- and we were there that day because we had to be out of the house for my brother's birthday.

-Early in World War II the Imperial Japanese Navy dispatched nine Type B-1 aircraft equipped long range submarines along the Pacific west coast, each strategically located in areas considered best suited to attack shipping lanes most commonly used by American merchantmen.
+Early in World War II the Imperial Japanese Navy dispatched nine over 350 foot long Type B-1 aircraft equipped long range submarines along the Pacific west coast, each strategically located in areas considered best suited to attack shipping lanes most commonly used by American merchantmen.
 The nine submarines (in numerical order) and locations were:

 - I-9 Cape Blanco, Oregon